Luke 4

 Luke 4 is the fourth chapter of the Gospel of Luke in the New Testament of the Christian Bible, traditionally attributed to Luke the Evangelist, a companion of Paul the Apostle on his missionary journeys.
 This chapter details Jesus' three temptations, the start of his "Galilean Ministry", and his rejection at Nazareth, which Luke contrasts with his acclaim in nearby Capernaum.

 Text

-The original text was written in Koine Greek and is divided into 44 verses.
+The original text was written in Koine Greek.
+This chapter is divided into 44 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter are: